 - 1. Public disciplining or humiliating a student as punishment or as an example to other students. - 2.
 Throwing an object such as a ball or book at a student to get their attention. - 3.
 Threatening students with physical punishment. - 4.
-Corporal punishment, such as hitting, smacking or caning of students. - 5.
+Use of physical discipline such as smacking. - 5.
 Providing inadequate supervision for students while on duty during excursions and camps. - 6.
-Not appropriately responding to or referring clear requests from students for medical attention or first aid. - 7.
-Arranging activities or meetings alone with a student that are not within school guidelines or that are without the informed approval of a supervisor and, if appropriate, the parent or carer. - 8.
+Not appropriately responding to or referring to clear requests from students for medical attention or first aid. - 7.
+Arranging activities or meetings alone with a student that are not within School guidelines or that are without the informed approval of a supervisor and, if appropriate, the parent or carer. - 8.
 Targeting students unfairly for criticism or prejudging complaints from other staff or students about their behaviour based on past conduct.